n0m4d22/HackTheBox-Writeups/machines/medium/schooled/schooled-writeup.md

 sudo zaproxy
 ```

-Using ZAP to scan `moodle.schooled.htb` we can find critical SQL injection vulnerabilities, that may grant us access.
+Using ZAP to scan `moodle.schooled.htb` we can find critical SQL injection vulnerabilities, that may grant us access as a teacher or page admin.

 Trying common boolean conditions like `guest' AND '1'='1' -- ` and  `'admin OR 1=1` on the login page has no result.